manikandan4/capturecrime/documentation/REFACTORING_SUMMARY.md

    - Added TODOs for test coverage and future enhancements

 ## Recent Refactoring & Improvements (July 2025)
+- **Dependency Injection Architecture (Hilt):**
+  - Successfully implemented Hilt dependency injection throughout the application for better architecture and testability.
+  - Created custom Application class (`CrimeTrackerApplication`) with `@HiltAndroidApp` annotation.
+  - Built comprehensive Hilt modules (`DatabaseModule`) to provide database and DAO dependencies as singletons.
+  - Updated Repository pattern with `@Inject` constructor and `@Singleton` scope for optimal dependency management.
+  - Migrated ViewModels from AndroidViewModel to ViewModel with `@HiltViewModel` annotation for cleaner architecture.
+  - Added `@AndroidEntryPoint` annotations to MainActivity and all Fragments to enable Hilt dependency injection.
+  - Eliminated manual dependency creation - all components now use constructor injection for better testability.
+  - Improved separation of concerns with proper dependency inversion and single responsibility principles.
 - **Form Validation & Data Handling:**
   - Fixed critical form stability issues where fields would lose data when interacting with other form elements.
   - Implemented robust field validation with mandatory field checks (title and crime type required).